226wyj/NYU_DCN/README.md

-# Project of NYU Data Communication and Network Course: Email server based on SMTP/POP3
+# Project of NYU Data Communication and Network Course

 ### 1. Introduction